-- 27.1.1 Medical coverage shall be provided in accordance with state and federal laws in existence at any given time during the term of this agreement. - 27.1.2 The employee and employer premium sharing contributions shall be made monthly to the Health Benefits Fund.
+- 1. Effective commencing with plan year 2019: - 1.1 Medical coverage shall be provided in accordance with state and federal laws in existence at any given time during the term of this agreement. - 1.2 The employee and employer premium sharing contributions shall be made monthly to the Health Benefits Fund.
 Employee contributions shall be deducted monthly from the employee's pay checks.
-These monies shall only be used for allowable expenses, such as medical and prescription drug claims, third party's administrator fees, insurance (such as stop loss coverage), and other medical, dental, vision coverage and reserves.
-Any unexpended funds remaining in the Health Benefits Fund at the conclusion of the benefit year shall be carried forward from year to year until expended only for allowable expenses. - 27.1.3 Affordable Care Act: The City may implement plan design and/or vendor changes and/or contract for the provision of medical insurance and/or no longer be self-insured in order to limit plan offering cost to the annual individual and family caps as defined by the ACA (other plan tiers will be adjusted accordingly based on actuarial projections with these caps in mind.)
-The City shall meet and confer with the Union prior to implementing any plan design, vendor, and/or self-insured changes for each year such changes may be necessary to avoid paying any federal excise tax.
-Should the City elect to make changes to the Bellevue Health Plans, the Union has the right to negotiate any impacts of such changes within thirty (30) days after any such changes take effect. - 27.2 Plan Year: The Health Care Plan Year shall be defined as January 1 December 31.

-27.3 Premiums for Health Coverage

-- 27.3.1 Self-Insured Medical: In each contract year, the monthly premium shall be the renewal premium equivalent rates in the annual actuary report effective each January for self-insured medical plans, which shall be determined by the actuary.
-The actuary shall include excess money in the reserves in determining the rates. - 27.3.2 Insured Medical, Dental, and Vision: Monthly premiums shall be based on the actual rate charged to the City by the insurance company (e.g. Kaiser, Delta Dental, Willamette, VSP, etc.).
+These monies shall only be used for allowable expenses, such as medical and prescription drug claims, third party administrator fees, insurance (such as stop loss coverage), and other medical, dental, vision coverage and reserves.
+Any unexpended funds remaining in the Health Benefits Fund at the conclusion of the benefit year shall be carried forward from year to year until expended only for allowable expenses. - 1.3 Affordable Care Act: The City may implement plan design and/or vendor changes and/or contract for the provision of medical insurance and/or no longer be self-insured in order to limit plan offering cost to the annual individual and family caps as defined by the ACA (other plan tiers will be adjusted accordingly based on actuarial projections with these caps in mind.)
+The City shall meet and confer with the Union prior to implementing any plan design, vendor, and/or self-insured changes for each year.
+Should the City elect to make changes to the Bellevue Health Plans, the Union has the right to negotiate any impacts of such changes within thirty (30) days after any such changes take effect. - 2.
+Plan Year: The Health Care Plan Year shall be defined as January 1 December 31. - 3.
+Premiums for Health Coverage - 3.1 Self-Insured Medical: In each contract year, the monthly premium shall be the renewal premium equivalent rates in the annual actuary report effective each January for self-insured medical plans, which shall be determined by the actuary.
+The actuary shall include excess money in the reserves in determining the rates. - 3.2 Insured Medical, Dental, and Vision: Monthly premiums shall be based on the actual rate charged to the City by the insurance company (e.g. Kaiser, Delta Dental, Willamette, VSP, etc.). - 4.
+Medical Premium Sharing Formulas - 4.1 It is agreed that the City will pay 100% of the monthly premium contribution for employee health insurance, regardless of the City health plan selected by the employee. - 4.2 It is agreed that the Employer will pay ninety percent (90%) and the employee will pay ten percent (10%) of the monthly premium contribution for dependent medical coverage. - 5.
+Health Plans and Rates - 5.1 Medical Plan Employees will be eligible to enroll themselves and their dependents at hire, open enrollment, or at a qualifying event in either the Core or Choice medical plan administered by Premera, or the HMO option administered by Kaiser Permanente.
+See Attachment A for plan highlights. - 5.2 Premera Choice Plan: Beginning with plan year commencing January 1, 2019, employees will have the option to enroll themselves and dependents in the Premera Choice plan.
+The employee monthly premium contributions for the Choice plan will follow the premium sharing formulas as outlined in Section 27.4 above.